Skip to content

 2. Transparency and System Awareness

 Users must know when they are interacting with an AI.
-While the internal neural networks of an LLM are inherently complex, there is no room for “black box” deployments.
+While the internal neural networks of an LLM are inherently complex, there is no room for hidden or unclear implementations.

 Organizations must provide transparency regarding the system architecture: how data is used, which specific models are being triggered, and where information is stored.